 Plagiarism Policy

-- Zero Tolerance: IJERD has a strict zero-tolerance policy regarding plagiarism and unethical publishing behavior.
+- IJERD has a strict zero-tolerance policy regarding plagiarism and unethical publishing behavior.
 Authors must ensure that their submissions are original works and properly attribute all sources.

-- Definition: Plagiarism includes copying ideas, words, data, or results from others without proper citation, as well as self-plagiarism where previous works are recycled without acknowledgment.
+- Plagiarism includes copying ideas, words, data, or results from others without proper citation, as well as self-plagiarism where previous work(s) are reused without acknowledgment.

-- Screening: Every manuscript submitted will undergo plagiarism detection using tools such as Turnitin.
-Manuscripts with similarity scores above a set threshold (e.g., 20%) require reduction of similarity before acceptance.
+- Every manuscript submitted to IJERD shall be reviewed with plagiarism detection using tools.
+Manuscripts with similarity scores above a set threshold, i.e., 20%, require reduction of similarity before acceptance.

-- Consequences: Manuscripts found to contain plagiarism are subject to immediate rejection or withdrawal of acceptance if discovered post-review or post-publication.
-Actions may include corrections, retractions, and notification to authors’ institutions.
+- Submitted manuscripts found to contain plagiarism are subject to immediate rejection or withdrawal of publication acceptance.
+If plagiarism is discovered post-publication, the publication is subject to retraction.
+The Editorial Board reviews and adjudicates each occurrence in a timely manner with available post-review actions including corrections, retractions, and notification to authors’ institutions.

 Redundant Publication Policy

-- Originality Requirement: Submissions to IJERD must describe original research not previously published or under consideration elsewhere.
+- Submissions to IJERD must describe original research which has not been previously published or is under publication consideration elsewhere.
 Duplicate or redundant publications of substantially similar content are prohibited.

-- Concurrent Submission: Authors must not submit the same manuscript to multiple journals simultaneously.
-This is considered unethical and grounds for rejection.
+- Authors must not simultaneously submit the same manuscript to multiple journals..
+This practice is unethical and grounds for manuscript rejection.

-- Republishing: In cases where republishing is necessary (e.g., translation or secondary publication), authors must clearly cite the original source and obtain appropriate permissions.
+- In cases where republishing is necessary, e.g., translation or secondary publication, authors must clearly cite the original source and obtain appropriate permissions.

 Editorial Procedures and Compliance

-- The editorial team, reviewers, and ethics committees will rigorously enforce these policies to uphold academic integrity.
+- The IJERD Editorial Board, editorial team, peer reviewers, and Ethics Committees shall rigorously enforce these policies in order to uphold academic integrity.

-- Alleged cases of plagiarism or redundant publication will be investigated promptly, following COPE guidelines for ethical publishing.
+- Alleged cases of plagiarism or redundant publication will promptly be investigatedby IJERD, following COPE guidelines for ethical publishing.

-- Authors will be informed of the results and may be given an opportunity to respond or correct issues where appropriate.
+- Authors will be informed of the investigation results and they may be offered an opportunity to respond to and/or correct issues if appropriate.